sheminasalam/esp32-cam-mjpeg-multiclient-with-mqtt-light/README.md

-You control the onboard led with mqtt commands.
+You can control the onboard led with mqtt commands.
 This is useful when used with octoprint.

 # ESP32 MJPEG Multiclient Streaming Server